Luctum/Projet2PDL_OpenFoodFact/README.md

 collectionName : Name of your mongoDb collection (optionnal: "products" by default) dbName : Name of your database.

-#### In the case of _csv_ :
+#### In the case of _api_ :

-csvPath : The complete path where you store your csv dump. (optionnal : default is the root of this program products.csv)
+Be aware that this provider is under development and is subject to change, both on our side and on OpenFoodFact's side.
+Currently, "categories_tag" field is not supported by the "api" provider.

 #### Complete example :
 ```
 {
-  "fieldToSearch" : "product_name",
+  "fieldToSearch" : "code",
   "searchWords": [
-    "Choco Bites",
-    "Chocapic",
-    "nutella",
-    "La vache qui rit"
+    "3029330003533"
   ],
-  "filters": {
-  },
   "provider": "mongo",
-  "mongoPort": 27017
+  "dbName": "pdl"
 }
 ```

 ## Running this tool

-Run the jar, or the main class.
+Run the "Main".
-You will be warned if any errors occur.
+You will be warned if any errors occur, especially concerning the config file.
 The generated CSV file will be located at the root of this program.